ibm-cloud-docs/openwhisk/cli_install.md

 v1.0.27 (2018-12-11)
 * Added `namespace get` fixes.
 * Added a fix for `--save-as` when an action is a black box action.
-* Added `--concurrency` flag for action create and action update commands.

 v1.0.26 (2018-11-30)
 * Enabled `fn property get --auth` to correctly return the auth key in a new environment.